quicwg/base-drafts/draft-ietf-quic-tls.md

 Once the 1-RTT keys are established and confirmed through the use of the KEYS_ACTIVE frame, it is possible to update the keys used to protect packets.

-The Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
-The Key Phase bit is initially set to 0 for the first set of 1-RTT packets.
-The Key Phase bit is toggled to signal each key update.
+The Key Phase bit indicates which packet protection keys are used to protect the packet.
+The Key Phase bit is initially set to 0 for the first set of 1-RTT packets and toggled to signal each subsequent key update.

 The Key Phase bit allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
 An